 It is our position that once Basic Needs have been addressed, it is impossible for women to achieve economic security if they are not healthy and safe.
 So together with relevant organization Partners, the Bucks County Women’s Advocacy Coalition advocates for policies, legislation, and resources that facilitate women living healthy lives without fear for their safety.
 This includes practical access to health providers using public and private health insurance, recognition of their unique reproductive health needs, and protection from known and unknown violent predators.

 When women thrive, entire communities thrive.
-On November 6, 2017 about 40 residents from Creekside Apartments and surrounding area in Bensalem came together to discuss women’s health, identify barriers, and suggest some possible solutions.
+On November 6, 2017, the Bucks County Women’s Advocacy Coalition brought together about 40 residents from Creekside Apartments and surrounding area in Bensalem to discuss women’s health, identify barriers, and suggest some possible solutions.
 The women, many immigrants and low-income, were enthusiastic participants and stated their appreciation for being asked about their experiences and opinions.
-The report from that evening’s discussion will be combined with reports from other community gatherings across the state as part of the Campaign for Women’s Health Community Conversation project.
-Priorities for statewide advocacy in the coming years will be identified from these conversations.
-The Bucks County Women’s Advocacy Coalition is grateful for the stories, openness, and suggestions by all the women attending that evening.
+The report from that evening’s discussion has been combined with reports from other community gatherings across the Commonwealth as part of the Pennsylvania’s Campaign for Women’s Health Community Conversation project.
+A Report on Pennsylvania’s Community Conversations on Women’s Health was released at a news conference in Harrisburg on January 23, 2018 when Jessica Smith, one of the Bucks County participants, spoke on a panel.
+The statewide report can be downloaded here.
+PA Campaign for Women’s Health priorities has been identified from these conversations.
+The Bucks County Women’s Advocacy Coalition is grateful for the stories, openness, and suggestions by all the women attending these conversations.

 It is critical that health insurance be easily available and affordable for everyone in America.
 Women have traditionally had a harder time getting, keeping and affording health insurance because insurance companies have viewed women’s reproductive health needs as add-ons.
 Therefore our advocacy focuses on ensuring that we have universal healthcare that requires all health insurance plans to address the unique needs of women without regard to pre-existing conditions, without discriminatory limitations, and without additional cost.